kaboc/async-phase/packages/async_phase_notifier/README.md

 ## Basic Concept: AsyncPhase

-This package is built on top of async_phase.
+This package is built on top of [async_phase][AsyncPhase].

-AsyncPhase is a type that represents the current status of an asynchronous operation.
+`AsyncPhase` is a type that represents the current status of an asynchronous operation.
 It consists of the following four states:

 * **AsyncInitial**:
     * The state before the operation has started.